 My journey with clay has been a long, curving road.

 After leaving college early to pursue a career in design, I took a job as a production assistant for a small jewelry studio in my hometown of Philadelphia.
 Soon after I was hired as production manager and assistant designer for a small local clothing company and found myself working in the fashion industry for the next decade in various capacities including designing and producing my own line of womenswear.
-In 2006 I shifted gears a bit and opened an award-winning boutique, Grasshopper on Washington Square.
+In 2006 I shifted from wholesale to retail and opened the well loved Grasshopper Boutique on Washington Square.
 Overwhelmed by the financial crisis of ’09, I closed the shop in 2011 and regrouped.

 It was at this point that I revisited ceramics, something I had dabbled in briefly during those fresh, post-collegiate years.
 This time around, my night classes in clay sparked a true creative passion and what originated as a hobby and distraction from a long, cold Philadelphia winter became my new form of expression, purpose and eventually, livelihood.